 Ottawa Team

 Your lived experiences shape how you see yourself and the world.
 Some of these experiences – BIG or small – that shaped who you are today might now be causing difficulties in your life.
 Recognizing this is a major sign of great insight and personal strength, and I greatly admire your curiosity of exploring this in therapy.
-As your therapist, I provide a safe and secure setting so that you feel hopeful and empowered to go on this journey that brings about positive changes in your life
+As your psychologist, I provide a safe and secure setting so that you feel hopeful and empowered to go on this journey that brings about positive changes in your life.

 Throughout my PhD clinical training, I have had the opportunity to work with a diversity of individuals who were seeking psychotherapy for a variety of reasons.
 Helping people conquer their difficulties with low self-esteem, interpersonal problems, anxiety (e.g., generalized, social, health, panic), mood (e.g., single-episode, persistent), obsessive-compulsive disorder (e.g., body dysmorphia, skin-picking), substance use (e.g., alcohol, tobacco, etc.), and insomnia has been a passion of mine.
 I enjoy working with individuals of diverse identities and backgrounds (e.g., ethnicity, religiosity/spirituality), with a notable passion working with individuals who belong to the LGBTQ2*.